Homer's bust

 Mycalessus

-The location of "spacious Mycalessus" (Mykalessos) (2.498), and identified by scholars, is about 500 metres south-west of the locality of Ritsona, and 300 metres from the Thebes-Chalcis (Thivas-Chalkidas) road.
+The location of "spacious Mycalessus" (Mykalessos) (Iliad, 2.498), and identified by scholars, is about 500 metres south-west of the locality of Ritsona, and 300 metres from the Thebes-Chalcis (Thivas-Chalkidas) road.
 Strabo mentioned it: "It is situated on the road that leads from Thebes to Chalcis; and in the Boeotian dialect it is called Mycalettus.”
 (9.2.11) It is barely recognisable from the road.
 There is no signpost.
 There is a modern pumping shed over a spring about 100 metres south-east of the site.
 Vineyards grow around.
 Mycenaean sherds have been revealed by ploughing.
 Old rocks, remnants of a wall perhaps, are visible.
 None looks fashioned.
 Much of the site is covered in bushes.

 Location: 38°24'23"N 23°31'8"E